smirik/SmirikPropelAdminBundle/Resources/doc/configure.md

 * single.
 It allows to create single action such as `create`.
 It does not have `object_id`, it is only a link based on provided `route`.
 * object.
 It creates action based on `route` and current `object_id`.
 It adds action to each object in the table view.
-* ajax_object.
+* simple.
 Based on object action.
 It creates ajax action for each object & opens modal window with the content provided by `route` response. *Works in test mode*.
+* publish.
+Allows to enable publish/unpublish functionality for object.
+Based on [Publishable behavior](https://github.com/willdurand/PublishableBehavior).
 * chain.
 Allows to create chain-based actions with several statuses.